www.linuxexpert.ro

 Choose DER encoded binary X.509 (.cer)

-Export the certificate for the CA as well (not the private key!) using the Certificate snap-in of mmc
+Export the certificate for the CA as well (not the private key!) using the Certificate snap-in of mmc.

 Copy both to your VPN server.